-The Relativity Data Server for Windows can be removed from the Windows server on which it was installed.
-This may be necessary if the Data Server is to be moved to a different machine or if a new release of the Data Server is to be installed on the same machine.
+The Relativity Data Server for Windows can be removed from the Windows workstation on which it was installed.
+This may be necessary if the Relativity Data Server for Windows is to be moved to a different machine or if a new release of the Relativity Data Server for Windows is to be installed on the same machine.